WaveEngine/Documentation/recipes/GettingStarted/Getting-Started-on-Linux.md

  - **Q: How install Mono in Ubuntu 17.04 or 17.10?**
  - **A:** Install it following the steps indicated for Ubuntu 16.04.

- - **Q: When I run my project from MonoDevelop, the music does not sound.**
+ - **Q: When I build my project from MonoDevelop, the proccess fails while exporting sound files.**
  - **A:** This is a known issue launching the project from MonoDevelop installed using Flatpak.
+The exporter uses tools that is not included in the Flatpak sandbox.
+A workaround is to run the project using WaveEngine Editor first, this proccess exports the sound files that will be used by MonoDevelop the nexts times you build the project.

+ - **Q: When I run my project from MonoDevelop, the MusicPlayer service throws an exception when the Pay method is called.**
+ - **A:** This is a known issue launching the project from MonoDevelop installed using Flatpak.
 You can execute your application from the terminal or use MonoDevelop build from sources.

- - **Q: When I try to run my project from WaveEngine Editor, MonoDevelop is not opened.**
+ - **Q: When I run my project from MonoDevelop, the mouse is not recognized.**
+ - **A:** This is a known issue launching the project from MonoDevelop installed using Flatpak.
+You can execute your application from the terminal or use MonoDevelop build from sources.

+ - **Q: When I click in "File -> Open C# Solution..." of WaveEngine Editor menu, MonoDevelop is not opened.**
  - **A:** This is a known issue runing the project from WaveEngine Editor with MonoDevelop installed using Flatpak.
-You can execute your application from the terminal or run from MonoDevelop.
+You open MonoDevelop and open the sln file in the project folder.
 Also, depending of your launcher you can associate the '.sln' file extension to launch MonoDevelop.

 _If you find any question which may fit here, please [contact us](https://waveengine.net/Company#Contact)._